• Skip to primary navigation

 What to Add to Basmati Rice for Flavour

-To ensure the flavours of the spices are released, gently heat them first in the warm oil (I often use a little butter) before adding the rice.
+To ensure the flavours of the spices are released, gently heat them first in the warm oil (or a little butter) before adding the rice.
 This only takes up to a minute.

 six steps how to cook the perfect fluffy basmati rice with Indian spices